 The concept of openness is increasingly being used to drive change and shape debates around animal research.
 However, it is a complicated and nuanced concept, which can be both uniting and dividing in practice.
 As research becomes more open, what is excluded can become clearer.
 As openness becomes an accepted norm, previously successful communications can seem tokenistic.
 Conversely, details formerly dismissed as irreverent or emotive may find deep connection with members of the public.

 We are using the skills, knowledge, and methods of the social sciences to explore how openings around animal research can further communication and shared understanding across the animal research nexus.
-We are interested in the openness of openness, as a process than can never be complete, and with different perspectives about where these limits lie.
+We are interested in the openness of openness, as a process that can never be complete, and with different perspectives about where these limits lie.
 One part of this exploration is understanding how members of the public define openness, what it looks and feels like to them.

 Gail, Rich, and Bentley ran a workshop with members of Exeter University of the Third Age in May 2018 on “What does openness in animal research mean to you?”
 The workshop began with a presentation from Gail introducing the Concordat on Openness in Animal Research, explaining its commitments, and the different institutional, activist, public and patient exceptions around openness.
 Rich provided a taste of new public and patient activities, featuring facility tours and open days, and images from the 360° digital lab tours.